Entrepreneurial families

 Multi-entity coordination

-One coherent picture across operating companies, holding entities, trusts and personal interests — organised the way the structure actually sits.
+One coherent picture across operating companies, holding entities, trusts and personal interests — organized the way the structure actually sits.

 02